ministryofjustice/vis-prototype/source/organisations.md

 ---
 title: Who takes part in the Victims Code?
 ---
-All of the organisations in the justice process have agreed to follow **The Victim's Code**.
-The code is about you and making sure these organisations help you in the right way.
-They all know what you're entitled to across the whole justice system, and will make sure that you get to the people who should be helping you right now - no matter who you call.
+All of the organisations in the justice process have agreed to follow **The Victims' Code**.
+The code is about making sure these organisations help you in the right way.
+They all know what you're entitled to across the whole justice system, and will make sure that you get to the right people - no matter who you call.

 For a case that goes all the way to trial you could be contacted up to thirty times, so it's helpful to know who everyone is.
 Below is a list of the organisations who support the code, and what they do.
 The most common ones are at the top, and then there is a full list of all the rest.